-&lt;sup>1 The Law Commission | Technical Issues in Charity Law
+1 The Law Commission | Technical Issues in Charity Law

-&lt;sup>2 Deregulating Higher Education Institutions' governance arrangements
+2 Deregulating Higher Education Institutions' governance arrangements

-- 3.394 The technical consultation set out the Welsh Government's support for the broad approach recommended by the Law Commission.
-In particular, the technical consultation sought stakeholder views on the removal of the current legislative requirements in the 1988 Act that apply to higher education corporation governing documents, in order to address the issues identified by the Law Commission in respect of the application of 2006 guidance for these bodies. - 3.395 Amongst those stakeholders responding to the technical consultation, there was general opposition to the removal of the current statutory requirements placed on the contents of higher education corporation governing documents at the same time as progressing the wider reforms.
-The majority of higher education respondents were of the view that arrangements for amending governing documents should not be changed at this stage but felt that this could be revisited once the Commission was established and operational and should be subject to a full and proper consultation. - 3.396 As a result of the feedback received from stakeholders, it was decided that the proposal to remove the current statutory requirements placed on the governing documents of higher education corporations in Wales, in accordance with the Law Commission's recommendation, would not be taken forward at this time.
-Instead, provision has been made in the Bill that would allow this proposal to be revisited at a later date in full consultation with the Commission, the higher education sector and other relevant stakeholders. - 3.397 To enable future consideration of this matter, the Bill makes amendments to the 1988 Act that will extend the Welsh Ministers existing powers to amend or repeal certain requirements placed on the contents of higher education corporation governing documents under the 1988 Act via order. - 3.398 Currently, the Welsh Ministers order making powers under the 1988 Act only apply to a limited number of the requirements placed on higher education corporation governing documents under Schedule 7A of that Act.
+- 3.412 As a result of the feedback received from stakeholders, the proposal to remove the current statutory requirements placed on the governing documents of higher education corporations in Wales, in accordance with the Law Commission's recommendation, was not taken forward in the Bill.
+Instead, provision has been included allowing this proposal to be revisited at a later date in full consultation with the Commission, the higher education sector, and other relevant stakeholders. - 3.413 To enable future consideration of this matter, the Bill amends the 1988 Act extending the Welsh Ministers existing powers to amend or repeal certain requirements placed on the contents of higher education corporation governing documents under the 1988 Act via order. - 3.414 Currently, the Welsh Ministers order making powers under the 1988 Act only apply to a limited number of the requirements placed on higher education corporation governing documents under Schedule 7A of that Act.
 These are the requirements under paragraphs 3 to 5 and paragraph 11 of the Schedule.
-This means that any future changes to those requirements that are outside the scope of the current powers could not be made in the same way or to the same timeframe as they would be subject to a separate legislative process. - 3.399 The provisions in the Bill will address this by extending the Welsh Ministers current order making powers so that they apply to all of the statutory requirements placed on higher education corporation governing documents under Schedule 7A, with the exception of paragraph 1, and to those requirements under section 125(2) to (4) of the 1988 Act. - 3.400 This will allow future changes to any or all of the statutory requirements within the scope of the new extended powers to be considered and taken forward in the same way via statutory order made by the Welsh Ministers.
-This will provide a more consistent and responsive approach that will allow any future changes that are considered necessary to be made more quickly than is the case under current arrangements. - 3.401 The provisions in the Bill will provide an effective way to address the type of situation identified by the Law Commission in its final report by enabling the removal of potential barriers faced by higher education corporations in applying guidance or changing good governance best practice as a result of the current legislative requirements placed on their governing documents.
-In particular, the provisions will provide a means to revisit and, if considered appropriate, take forward the proposals set out in the technical consultation in relation to the removal of current statutory requirements for higher education corporation governing documents, in line with the Law Commission's recommendation, at a time when the Bill has been implemented and the Commission's assurance and regulatory arrangements for higher education governance are known.
+This means that any future changes to those requirements that are outside the scope of the current powers could not be made in the same way or to the same timeframe as they would be subject to a separate legislative process. - 3.415 The provisions in the Bill will address this by extending the Welsh Ministers current order making powers so that they apply to all of the statutory requirements placed on higher education corporation governing documents under Schedule 7A, with the exception of paragraph 1, and to those requirements under section 125(2) to (4) of the 1988 Act. - 3.416 This will allow future changes to any or all of the statutory requirements within the scope of the new extended powers to be considered and taken forward in the same way via statutory order made by the Welsh Ministers.
+This will provide a more consistent and responsive approach that will allow any future changes that are considered necessary to be made more quickly than is the case under current arrangements. - 3.417 The provisions in the Bill will provide an effective way to address the type of situation identified by the Law Commission in its final report by enabling the removal of potential barriers faced by higher education corporations in applying guidance or changing good governance best practice as a result of the current legislative requirements placed on their governing documents.
+In particular, the provisions will provide a means to revisit and, if considered appropriate, take forward the proposals set out in the Technical Consultation in relation to the removal of current statutory requirements for higher education corporation governing documents, in line with the Law Commission's recommendation, at a time when the Bill has been implemented and the Commission's assurance and regulatory arrangements for higher education governance are known.

-3.402 The Bill places the Welsh Ministers under a duty to consult the Commission and any other persons they consider appropriate before bringing forward an order to amend or repeal the statutory requirements placed on the governing documents of a higher education corporation.
-This will ensure that the Commission, the Welsh higher education sector and any other relevant stakeholders are fully consulted in respect of any proposed changes before they are made.
+3.418 The Bill places the Welsh Ministers under a duty to consult the Commission and any other persons they consider appropriate before bringing forward an order to amend or repeal the statutory requirements placed on the governing documents of a higher education corporation.
+This will ensure that the Commission, the Welsh higher education sector, and any other relevant stakeholders are fully consulted in respect of any proposed changes before they are made.
 Orders made by the Welsh Ministers under these powers will also be subject to scrutiny by the Senedd.